-Primarily known for its scenery, sunsets, and scuba diving, Tobermory is definitely a great place to go to experience Canada’s natural beauty.
+Primarily known for its sightseeing, sunsets, and scuba diving, Tobermory definitely has many places to visit and experience Canada’s natural beauty.

 If you dive a little deeper, though, you’ll find that the same small harbour town in Ontario offers everything from aerial parks to axe throwing.

-Read on to find an experience that will elevate your trip to Tobermory, Ontario, Canada.
+Read on to find an some activities and attractions that will elevate your trip to Tobermory, Ontario, Canada.

 Little Cove Adventures is a play-or-stay aerial adventure park that has neighboring cabin rentals available.